zebogan/wordle-solver/README.md

 # wordle-solver
  a python program i wrote to help you solve the wordle

-instructions:
+instructions for getting program:
+1. click on code
+2. click Download ZIP
+3. download the file
+4. extract the zip
+5. open folder and continue with below instructions

+instructions for using program:
-1. do whatever starting word you want
+1. do whatever starting word you want in the wordle
 2. input results into mem.txt in this format:

 yyn<br/>